Bug report #2436

 3. If try to print it by external pdf printer or common printer - weg get bad result: [http://gis-lab.info/share/DR/new_symbology_print.jpg].
 It's look like very small resolution image.

-#2 Updated by Médéric RIBREUX almost 10 years ago
+#2 Updated by Médéric RIBREUX over 10 years ago

 The bug has not been fixed yet !
 Furthermore, if I try to print via the internal PDF, the resolution of the fill texture is very low (the same than by printing on a printer).